Queensland Cultural Centre: Impetus for the Queensland Cultural Centre

-Throughout Australia in the postwar period, major arts development projects were undertaken by governments at all levels, including stand-alone and integrated projects for institutions such as libraries, theaters, and art galleries.
+Throughout Australia in the postwar period, major arts development projects were undertaken by governments at all levels, including stand-alone and integrated projects for institutions such as libraries, theatres, and art galleries.
 The sites for such projects were often in centrally located areas where previous uses and activities were in decline or had become redundant.
 This type of urban renewal provided a blank slate for development, where the existing layout could be reconfigured and the built environment reshaped.
 Construction of the Sydney Opera House began in 1959; preliminary investigations for the Adelaide Festival Centre began in 1964; the National Gallery of Australia was established in 1967; the first phase of the Victorian Arts Centre, the National Gallery of Victoria, was completed in 1969; and the Civic Centre in Perth was also developed in the 1960s.

 In Queensland in the 1930s, there was an earlier phase of civic buildings (primarily town halls and council chambers) that often included spaces for arts and cultural activities.
-In the early 1950s, architect and urban planner Karl Langer designed town centers for larger regional centers such as Mackay, Toowoomba and Kingaroy.
+In the early 1950s, architect and urban planner Karl Langer designed town centres for larger regional centres such as Mackay, Toowoomba and Kingaroy.

 Several attempts were made to build stately cultural institutions in the Queensland capital, but all failed.
 The construction of an art gallery and museum near the entrance to Government Domain on land granted in 1863 never materialized.
 In the 1890s, a major architectural competition was held for a museum and art gallery on land in Albert Park to meet the need for adequate space.
 In 1934, on a nearby site along Wickham Park and Turbot Street, an ambitious urban design proposal to incorporate a public art gallery, library and dental hospital resulted only in the construction of the Brisbane Dental Hospital.
 Post-World War II plans to incorporate the art gallery into the extensions to the original Supreme Court Building did not come to fruition.
-The Queensland Art Gallery Act of 1959 paved the way for a new Board of Trustees to establish the gallery with public funds subsidized by the government.
+The Queensland Art Gallery Act of 1959 paved the way for a new board of trustees to establish the gallery with public funds subsidized by the government.
 The proposal at that time, for a gallery and performance hall at Gardens Point, to mark Queensland's centenary, was not realised; however, an extension to the State Library proceeded and included an exhibition hall and reading rooms.

 A proposal for a State Gallery and Centre for Allied Arts, on the former municipal markets site adjacent to the Roma Street railway station, formed part of a government backed plan for the redevelopment of the Roma Street area.
 Prepared by Bligh Jessup Bretnall & Partners in 1967, the project included a series of city blocks inspired by the redevelopment of vacant downtowns in Europe and new cities in America, and included a significant commercial component.
 The plan was abandoned in 1968 due to conflicting local and state interests and the lack of acceptable supply.